folio-org/folio-org.github.io/guides/api-lint.md

 Note that if there are only warnings but no violations, then nothing is presented.
 Use the `--warnings` option described above.

-Note that this `api-lint` tool is more thorough than our previous CI tool (based on raml-cop and its underlying raml-1-parser).
-So projects might find new violations being reported.
-(See some migration issues at [FOLIO-3017](https://issues.folio.org/browse/FOLIO-3017).)